ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/docs/06_testing.rst

 3. **Assert** – Verify that the output is correct.

 This pattern is primarily used for **unit tests**, which focus on isolated functions or classes.
-Examples include testing a single function like `multiply` to ensure it produces the expected results.
+Examples include testing a single function like to ensure it produces the expected results.

 Integration Tests
 -----------------